FOLFIRINOX

 Joint and bone pain

 Oxaliplatin can cause problems with your joints, such as swelling or pain.
 Let your doctor or nurse know if you have this side effect.
 They can give you painkillers to help.
-Make sure that you check your temperature before taking any paracetamol or ibuprofen.
-If you have a high temperature, call the emergency number straight away.
+Make sure you check your temperature before taking any paracetamol or ibuprofen.
+If you have a high temperature, call the 24 hour emergency number straight away.

 Skin changes

-FOLFIRINOX can make your skin darken or become more sensitive to the sun.
+5FU can make your skin darken or become more sensitive to the sun.
 Use a high factor sun cream if you are going outside.
 Tell your chemotherapy team about any skin changes.
 These changes normally get better when your treatment finishes.

 Eye problems

-FOLFIRINOX can cause sore, itchy or watery eyes.
+FOLFIRINOX can cause sore, dry, itchy or watery eyes.
 Tell your doctor or nurse if this happens, as they may need to give you some eye drops.
 Some people get blurred vision when having FOLFIRINOX, but this is less common.

 Less common side effects